Skip to main content

 Customer Reviews

-2. “Professional retail butcher here – solid buy, sharp out of the box, great design and quality blade for the price.”
+3. “Professional retail butcher here — solid buy, sharp out of the box, I like the design and the blade feels like good quality for the price.”

 See at Amazon

-ROCOCO 8.4″ Feather Viking Boning Knife – Best for Trimming
+ROCOCO 8.4 inch Feather Viking Boning Knife – Best for Trimming

-When it comes to trimming brisket, the ROCOCO 8.4″ Feather Viking Boning Knife provides the perfect balance of precision and control.
-This premium knife features a uniquely designed blade that excels at navigating around fat caps and silver skin, making it an ideal tool for preparing your brisket before cooking.
+When it comes to trimming brisket, the ROCOCO 8.4 inch Feather Viking Boning Knife provides the perfect balance of precision and control.
+This premium knife features a uniquely designed high-carbon stainless steel blade with a feather-pattern etching that excels at navigating around fat caps and silver skin, making it an ideal tool for preparing your brisket before cooking.
+The stabilized wood handle and 15-degree edge angle give you the maneuverability needed for detail work that a long slicing knife can’t replicate.

 Highlights